michaelb/sniprun/doc/sources/interpreters/Mathematica_original.md

-# Enabling graphics
+### Enabling graphics

-You can specify whether the "<<JavaGraphics` command ought to be issued before running a snippet that contains some patterns, like 'Plot'.
+You can specify whether the ``<<JavaGraphics` `` command ought to be issued before running a snippet that contains some patterns, like 'Plot'.
 Enabling this may create a significant delay when the graphics are switched to that mode.

 ```